 Non-parametric unsupervised learning has a non-flexible amount of features like the number of parameters increases when our model learns more, as it does not have a fixed number of parameters, it is slow in computation.

 While there are a lot of Pros with unsupervised learning, the challenge which comes with unsupervised learning is the uncertainty of whether our model has learned something fruitful or not as there are no labels and we could never know if the output it has shown us has some meaning or not.

-For example, if a model has learned some features out of the many dog species as input data, we would never know whether the features it has learned is really sorting out the similar species of dogs or not.
+For example, if a model has learned some features out of the many dog species as input data, we would never know whether the features it has learned are really sorting out similar species of dogs or not.

 I hope you have got an intuition behind supervised and unsupervised machine learning, and the major difference between supervised and unsupervised learning, continue your association with us to know more about Artificial intelligence, Machine Learning, Deep Learning, Data Science, and Big Data.